 Top the buns with 6 slices of Swiss cheese, follow with corned beef, sauerkraut, dressing, more corned beef and then a second layer of 6 slices of Swiss cheese.

-Place the top half of the buns on top
+Place the top halves of the buns on top.

 In a small bowl, mix together the buttered topping ingredients.